mentalclear-learningo/progress-log/README.md

 03/31/2022 - Continue Chapter 11 with Understanding the Effect of Pointer Method Receivers

 04/01/2022 - Completed Chapter 11 and 12, continue with Chapter 13 Type and Interface Composition

+04/02/2022 - Completed Chapter 13, start with Chapter 14.
+Using Goroutines and Channels